BeaversEdge - Notes & Quotes From Oregon State HC Jonathan Smith

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With Oregon State head coach Jonathan Smith meeting the media on Saturday afternoon to give various updates one week into spring football, BeaversEdge.com recaps the zoom call in this edition of Notes & Quotes...
+With Oregon State head coach Jonathan Smith meeting the media on Saturday afternoon to talk about today's scrimmage, BeaversEdge.com recaps the zoom call in this edition of Notes & Quotes...

 NOTES